The Ambassadors (Holbein): Description

-Although he was a German-born artist who spent much of his time in England, Holbein here displays the influence of Early Netherlandish painting.
+Though he was a German-born artist who spent much of his time in England, Holbein here displays the influence of Early Netherlandish painting.
 He used oils which for panel paintings had been developed a century before in Early Netherlandish painting, and just as Jan van Eyck and the Master of Flémalle used extensive imagery to link their subjects to religious concepts, Holbein used symbolic objects around the figures to suggest mostly secular ideas and interests.

-Among the clues to the figures' associations are a selection of scientific instruments including two globes (one terrestrial and one celestial), a shepherd's dial, a quadrant, a torquetum, and a polyhedral sundial, as well as various textiles including the floor mosaic, based on a design from Westminster Abbey (the Cosmati pavement, before the High Altar), and the carpet on the upper shelf, an example of Oriental carpets in Renaissance painting.
+Among the clues to the figures' associations are a selection of scientific instruments including two globes (one terrestrial and one celestial), a shepherd's dial, a quadrant, a torquetum, and a polyhedral sundial, as well as various textiles.
+The floor mosaic is based on a design from Westminster Abbey—the Cosmati pavement, before the High Altar.
+Biographer Eric Ives suggests that Holbein included the pattern from this distinctive area of floor as a reference to the forthcoming coronation of Anne Boleyn, as it was at the location in the Abbey reserved for the ceremony.
+The carpet on the upper shelf is an example of a "Holbein carpet"—an Anatolian carpet often depicted in the artist's paintings.
 The figure on the left is in secular attire while the figure on the right is dressed in clerical clothes.
 They flank the table, which displays open books and symbols of religious knowledge, including a symbolic link to the Virgin.
 Near the top left corner, a crucifix can be seen, partially covered by the curtain.

 In contrast, other scholars have suggested the painting contains overtones of religious strife.
 The conflicts between secular and religious authorities are here represented by Jean de Dinteville, a landowner, and Georges de Selve, the Bishop of Lavaur.
 The commonly accepted symbol of discord, a lute with a broken string, is included next to a hymnbook in Martin Luther's translation, suggesting strife between scholars and the clergy.
 For others, if the lute's broken string suggests the interruption of religious harmony, the Lutheran hymnal, open on facing pages reproducing a song on the Commandments (Law) and one on the Holy Spirit (Grace) may suggest their being in "harmony" with each other.

 The terrestrial globe on the lower shelf repeats a portion of a cartographically imaginative map created in possibly 1530 and of unknown origin.
 The map is referred to as the Ambassadors' Globe due to its popularly known appearance in the painting.

 The work has been described as "one of the most staggeringly impressive portraits in Renaissance art."